 Traditional Perennial Border

-Leaving the Dahlia Border, you enter the gardern by the country cafe and are hit by a huge ‘broadside’ of color ‘fired’ by over 50 different perennials competing for you attention.
+Leaving the Dahlia Border, you enter the garden by the country cafe and are hit by a huge ‘broadside’ of colour ‘fired’ by over 50 different perennials competing for you attention.
 This is a fabulous border to view whilst having tea and cake in the country café.

-This was the first of our four main borders to be created in 2011, and was intended to be a very traditional Perennial Border measuring 6m deep and 42 meters long.
-It is planted to flower from late May until mid Novermber.
+This was the first of our four main borders to be created in 2011, and was intended to be a very traditional Perennial Border measuring 6m deep and 42 metres long.
+It is planted to flower from late May until mid November.